Gaurav122000/Indigo-flight-status/README.md

 # Flight Companion - A flight Status and live Notification web App
-In the case study, I created a web app using react.js, node.js, express.js, MongoDB, AviationStack for flight data, and AWS S3 bucket for development.
+In the case study, I created a web app using react.js, node.js, express.js, MongoDB, AviationStack for flight data, and AWS S3 bucket for Storage.

 For a video demo of the project click the link .... https://goodwill-ngo.s3.ap-south-1.amazonaws.com/flight-status/flight-site-video.mp4